Tuesday, July 29, 2014

 You'll be in awe of the house's bright, airy feeling, the layout, woodwork, floors, stairs, furnishings, decor, and of the restoration done by owners Michael Solari and JT Thompson.
 I've now been lucky enough to have been on tours led by each of them.

 The portrait of 1880s life that emerges on tours is obviously one of luxury.
 Stetson was a wealthy man.
 He donated so generously to the local university it was renamed John B. Stetson University in his honor in the late 1880s and today is known as Stetson University.
-(Disclaimer: I work there.)
+(Disclaimer: I worked there before retirement.)

 Stetson's winter estate was originally 300 acres and is now a more manageable 2+ acres.
 The distinctive house has details such as thousands of panes of leaded glass, different wood-floor patterns in each room, stained-glass, and designs carved into the woodwork.